KGLiDS: A Platform for Semantic Abstraction, Linking, and Automation of Data Science: Experimental Evaluation

-In an extensive collection of datasets, such as a data lake, one of the data discovery tasks is to find related tables.
-As defined in \cite{santos, d3l}, for a certain table $T$, \myNum{i} table relatedness is calculated in terms of Precision@k and Recall@k for different values of $k$, where $k$ is the number of related tables to $T$, and \myNum{ii} precision and recall are calculated as the averages over multiple query tables sampled at random.
-We use the same values of $k$ (10- and 185-) and number of query tables (50 and 100) as in SANTOS~\cite{santos} and $D^3L$~\cite{d3l}, respectively.
-Figure \ref{fig:experiment_precision_recall} shows the average Precision@k and Recall@k for the different systems and benchmarks.\shorten
+These benchmarks perform a data discovery query for table unionability for a query table $T$.
+The accuracy of the system in performing this query is measured in terms of Precision$@k$ and Recall$@k$ for different values of $k$, such that $k$ is the number of desired unionable tables to $T$~\cite{d3l, Fatemeh18, santos}.
+The precision and recall are calculated for each $k$ as the averages over $N$ query tables.
+In addition, we evaluated {\sysname}'s scalability using \texttt{SANTOS Large}~\cite{santos}, which contains $11,090$ tables without ground truth.
+In our evaluation, we used the same values of $(N,k)$ as in previous evaluations.
+More specifically, for \texttt{$D^3L$ Small} we used $(50, 185)$, for \texttt{TUS Small} we used $(150, 60)$, and for \texttt{SANTOS Small} we used $(50, 10)$.\shorten

-{\sysname} significantly outperforms $D^3L$ in terms of precision and recall in both datasets.
-In \texttt{Santos Small}, {\sysname} maintains a consistently-higher precision while varying the number of tables $k$.
-In contrast, Santos achieves lower precision with higher $k$.
-Regarding recall, {\sysname} consistently achieves comparable or slightly better recall than Santos.
-The Santos approach requires the ground truth to be in a specific format that was not provided by the authors.
-Furthermore, the authors did not evaluate the performance of Santos versus $D^3L$ using the \texttt{$D^3L$ Small} dataset.
-They also used the large datasets for scalability test only.
-These results demonstrates the effectiveness of \myNum{i} using CoLR models to infer similarity between columns and \myNum{ii} breaking down columns into fine-grained data types.
-Both of these techniques help reduce the number of false-positives relationships in these majority-textual benchmark datasets, thus resulting in high precision.
+Figure~\ref{fig:experiment_precision_recall} illustrates the average Precision@k and Recall@k across various systems and benchmarks. {\sysname} significantly outperforms Starmie and SANTOS in precision and recall on $D^3L$ \texttt{Small} and \texttt{TUS Small}.
+Unlike {\sysname}, Starmie uses column embeddings from pre-trained language models, which work well with textual columns but do not achieve the same accuracy for numerical columns.
+We analyzed Starmie's individual column matches for $D^3L$ \texttt{Small}, which had 52.2 precision for numerical columns compared to 63.4 for textual columns.
+Our CoLR models are trained to predict column similarity even with different value distributions, which enhances similarity prediction for real-world benchmarks like $D^3L$ \texttt{Small}. {\sysname} still achieves high accuracy for synthetically generated benchmarks, where unionable tables have the same distribution.
+The \texttt{Santos Small} benchmark used tables of relatively smaller size and a low value of $k$.
+Hence, the three systems archive comparable precision and recall.